Follow Jesus

 “Paul liberated from his first captivity at Rome preached the Gospel to the Britons and to others in the west.”

 When the Romans invaded Britain (43 AD) they eventually captured the famous Cambrian Celtic leader Caractacus (50 AD) and took him to Rome.
-He was allowed back to Britain to rule under the Romans while his family were held hostage in Rome.
+Some claim that He was allowed back to Britain to rule under the Romans while his family were held hostage in Rome.
 His father Bran was held in Rome from 51 to 58 when he returned home with the gospel.
 Caractacus’s son Linus and daughter Claudia continued in Rome as hostages.
 Claudia married a Roman Senator called Pudens.
 Paul wrote to Timothy:

 Do thy diligence to come before winter.
 Eubulus greets thee, and Pudens, and Linus, and Claudia, and all the brethren.
 [2 Tim 4:21]